-Ami Rints is a PhD Candidate in Clinical Psychology at the University of Waterloo, where her research is focused on understanding how different child and parent factors relate to the experience of parenting stress.
-Clinically, Ami’s training has focused on providing assessment and intervention to clients ranging from childhood through adulthood, with a particular interest in supporting children, youth, and their families.
-She has worked in a number of settings including the Centre for Mental Health Research and Treatment at the University of Waterloo, a hospital setting, local private practices, a community mental health setting, and the local school board.
-Working predominantly from a cognitive-behavioural therapy (CBT) lens, she takes a collaborative approach to therapy which helps clients to set and learn strategies for achieving meaningful goals.
-Ami has worked with children, youth, and adults with a wide range of concerns, including behavioural and learning difficulties, developmental disorders, anxiety, and mood-related challenges.
-All of her clinical work at Think Waterloo Psychology is supervised by Dr. Jeff Paulitzki, Ph.D., C.Psych.
+Ami Rints is a PhD Candidate in Clinical Psychology and is currently finishing her doctorate at the University of Waterloo.
+She has successfully completed her residency treating individuals across the lifespan – including both adults and children.
+Clinically, Ami has extensive training in helping people manage anxiety (e.g., generalized anxiety & worry, OCD, social anxiety), depression, interpersonal difficulties, and problems associated with ADHD and executive-functioning.
+Ami has garnered a breadth of relevant experience working across a number of settings including the Centre for Mental Health Research and Treatment at the University of Waterloo, a hospital setting, local private practices, a community mental health organization, and a local school board.
+Working predominantly from a cognitive-behavioural therapy (CBT) lens, she takes a collaborative approach to treatment which helps clients to learn strategies for achieving personally-meaningful goals.
+Towards this aim, Ami further uses elements of emotion-focused therapy (EFT) as well as helping individuals develop more compassion for themselves.
+All of her clinical work at Think Waterloo Psychology is supervised by Dr. Jeffrey Paulitzki, Ph.D., C.Psych.

 Ami can be reached directly at Ami@ThinkWaterloo.com